pimlicolabs/permissionless.js/README.md

 - **Full ERC-4337 Support**: We support all bundler actions following [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337#rpc-methods-eth-namespace).
 - **Gas Sponsorship**: We support paymaster actions to allow you to easily sponsor gas fees.
-- **Built on & for Viem**: We provide convenient helper functions like `createBundlerClient` to easily create Viem clients.
+- **Built on & for viem**: We provide convenient helper functions like `createBundlerClient` to easily create viem clients.
 - More to come soon...

-## Overview

 ## Installation